 Two main reasons buyers fail to acquire a business

-New investors are taking the steps towards reaching their desired entrepreneurial paths.
+New investors are taking steps toward reaching their desired entrepreneurial paths.
 Investors are seeking alternative paths to diversify their portfolio, looking to entrepreneurship to fulfill both of their itches; an exit from the corporate world, a reason to utilize managerial expertise and an avenue to grow personal capital.

 There are two primary factors that prevent buyers from reaching the point of acquisition and transaction.
 These circumstances occur at the beginning of the business acquisition process when buyers search for businesses to purchase and cause a plateau in the journey to acquisition